yopdog/test22/Liberland-constitution.md

  * **§V.7(10)** to be the Commander-in-Chief of the Armed forces of Liberland;
  * **§V.7(11)** to grant Citizenship and Residency in the Free Republic of Liberland in accordance with this Constitution and any laws passed in accordance therewith.

-### Article VI - Cabinet obligations and limitations
+### Article XV - Cabinet obligations and limitations
 * **§VI.1.** The Cabinet shall facilitate the registration of Cantons through the Department of Internal Affairs.
  * **§VI.1(1).** The department of Internal Affairs shall be obligated to register Cantons that meet the Registration Requirements as described in Article VI.
 * **§VI.2.** The Cabinet shall be obligated to ensure the transparency of its own business and that of the assembly.